arptra/push_swap/README.md

 **rra** :reverse rotate **A**-shift down all elements of stack **A** by 1.
 The last elementbecomes the first one.
 **rrb** :reverse rotate **B**-shift down all elements of stack **B** by 1.
 The last elementbecomes the first one.
 **rrr** :**rra** and **rrb** at the same time.

+# Run push_swap

+This will display the necessary instructions to sort the stack.
+`./push_swap 1 5 4 3 2 `

+To check whether the stack is really sorted, you can run the `./checker` program, as follows
+`./push_swap 1 5 4 3 2  | ./checker 1 5 4 3 2`
+If the stack is sorted then the output will be `OK`; if not, then `KO`

+For debug mode ypu can use '-v' flag in `./checker`, as follows
+`./checker -v 1 5 4 3 2`
+In this mode, you can sequentially exec the instructions given above and keep track of the current state of the stack